chen8908/shift_arrangement_system/README.md

 > The shift arrangement system is designed for small and medium-sized enterprises with low scheduling needs

-Different identities will have different operating experience.
+Different identities will have different user experience.

 We have three types of premission for users: